 3. Choose a Discount Real Estate Broker

-You can get all traditional Realtors services at discounted rates (1% to 1.5%) with California’s discount real estate brokers.
-Most of them offer full-service Realtor benefits too.
+You can get all traditional Realtor services at discounted rates (1% to 1.5%) with California’s discount real estate brokers.
+Most of them offer full-service Realtor benefits, too.
+This is like finding a designer outfit at a fraction of the original price at a mall in Palm Springs.

 4. Sell to an iBuyer or Cash Buyer

-You can get cash offers for homes which are generally as high as 80% of your home’s FMV.
-They can help you sell your home fast for cash in California.
+You can get cash offers for homes, which are generally as high as 80% of your home’s FMV.
+That’s more like customers buying overripe avocados at half price.
+With cash home buyers, you can sell your home fast for cash in California.

-What Should You Know Before Paying Realtor Commission?
+What Should You Know Before Paying a Realtor’s Commission?

-From commission negotiation to knowledge of the services provided—you need to be an aware home seller.
-Here are some key tips to help you avoid the common commission-related mistakes:
+From commission negotiation to knowledge of the services provided, you need to be an aware home seller.
+Here are some key tips to help you avoid common commission-related mistakes:

-- Negotiate the Commission: Don’t assume the 5-6% commission is final.
+- Negotiate the Commission: Don’t assume the 5% to 6% commission is final.
 You can ask for lower fees or explore discount brokers as well.

 - Understand the Services Included: Some agents might offer fewer services for the same standard commission.
 Finalize your rate of commission after you clarify what their package includes (e.g., home staging, photography, marketing).

-- Consider Offering the Buyer’s Agent Commission: If you don’t offer the buyer’s agent commission, it can limit your exposure to buyers.
-This is because some agents won’t show homes without compensation.
+- Consider Offering the Buyer’s Agent Commission: If you don’t offer a buyer’s agent commission, it can limit your exposure to potential buyers.
+Some agents may be reluctant to show California property listings without compensation.

 - Understand the Commission Split: If you offer a 6% commission, it is for the listing agent as well as the buyer’s agent.
 It rarely happens that one agent gets the whole 6%.